apache/arrow/docs/source/cpp/acero/developer_guide.rst

 ^^^^^^^^

 * In the ``table_source`` node the input table is divided into batches.
-A task is created for each batch and that task calls ``InputRecieved`` on the node's output.
+A task is created for each batch and that task calls ``InputReceived`` on the node's output.
 * In the ``scan`` node a task is created to start listing fragments from the dataset.
 Each listing task then creates tasks to read batches from the fragment, asynchronously.
 When the batch is full read in then a continuation schedules a new task with the exec plan.
 This task calls